Ju-On/Offensive-Security/Attacking AD 2: Post Compromise Enumeration.md

 4. Click on the link presented in the results to open the console and set a username / password. [neo4j/neo4j1]
 5. Once set, open Bloodhound via the command line with 'Bloodhound'
 6. Now we need to set an 'ingestor' back in terminal to capture the data.
+The ingestor will now use the captured creds pointed at the DC.

         root@kali:/home/kali/bloodhound# bloodhound-python -d MARVEL.local -u fcastle -p Password1 -ns 192.168.64.138 -c all